Hierarchical Path: Seven Years War (Main Page) >> Armies >> Lenape People

 In the spring of 1758, Lenape warriors attacked Walpack in New Jersey.
-In October, the Lenape signed the Treaty of Easton with the British by which they sold their territory in New Jersey, retired to a reservation at Brotherton and obtained that Pennsylvania relinquished its claims on the lands west of the Appalachian Mountains.
+In the summer, the eastern Lenapes, living at Wyoming and elsewhere on the upper Susquehanna, made their peace with the British.
+In October, the rest of the Lenape signed the Treaty of Easton with the British by which they sold their territory in New Jersey, retired to a reservation at Brotherton and obtained that Pennsylvania relinquished its claims on the lands west of the Appalachian Mountains.

 In July 1759, the Lenape of the Ohio signed a treaty with the British at Fort Pitt.